"What does "Suspension" mean?"

 - Depending on the reasons you give for your difficulty, the Board member will recommend actions you can take to improve your chances of readmission to the College.
 For example:

 Pursuit of a full term of courses elsewhere, or a combination of work and part-time studies.
 The Board often urges student to take courses elsewhere prior to petitioning for readmission.
 In order for the Board to grant a readmission request, the student would need to have earned grades of Bs or better at some other institution.
-Suspended students can attend a community college or complete on-line/distance learning courses; however, if a student has already earned 60+ credits, he/she will not receive degree credit for courses taken at a community college.
-While the credit may not transfer from a community college towards the 120 needed for graduation, they can still stand as evidence to the Board of the student's readiness for readmission.
-In general, other four-year institutions will not allow suspended students to take courses, although they will generally allow them to pursue distance learning courses.
+Suspended students can attend a community college or complete on-line/distance learning courses.
+In general, four-year institutions will not allow suspended students to take on-campus course, although they will usually allow them to pursue distance learning (i.e., online) courses.

 Clinician's statement verifying readiness to return.
 Students who point to physical or mental health disorders as the reasons for their academic difficulties will need to submit a statement of good health from their clinician.
 Returning to complex academic work before you are completely well is a way to ensure mediocre or poor grades.